GCSE Exam Results Summer 2020

-Please follow this link for specific information on Highworth Warneford School performance data HWS 2019 Performance Data
+Please follow this link for specific information on Highworth Warneford School performance data from 2019 HWS 2019 Performance Data

-Please follow this link for performance data on all Swindon schools Swindon Schools’ Data
+Please follow this link for performance data on all Swindon schools for 2019 Swindon Schools’ Data

 Changes to GCSE Grading Structure, Controlled Assessment (Coursework), Exams and Revision